MicrosoftDocs/WSL/WSL/install-win10.md

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```

-## Step 2 - Choose WSL 2 or WSL 1

-Windows Subsystem for Linux has two different versions to choose between during the installation process.
-WSL 2 has better overall performance and we recommend using it.
-If your system does not support WSL 2, or you have a specific situation that requires cross-system file storage, then you may want to stick with WSL 1.
-Read more about [Comparing WSL 2 and WSL 1](./compare-versions.md).

-We recommend using WSL 2, but if you need to only use WSL 1, you can now **restart** your machine and move on to [Step 6 - Install your Linux distribution of choice](./install-win10.md#step-6---install-your-linux-distribution-of-choice).
-To use WSL 2, **wait to restart** your machine and move on to the next step.
+We recommend now moving on to step #2, updating to WSL 2, but if you wish to only install WSL 1, you can now **restart** your machine and move on to [Step 6 - Install your Linux distribution of choice](./install-win10.md#step-6---install-your-linux-distribution-of-choice).
+To update to WSL 2, **wait to restart** your machine and move on to the next step.

-### WSL 2 Requirements
+## Step 2 - Update to WSL 2

-To use WSL 2, you must be running the following versions of Windows 10:
+To update to WSL 2, you must be running Windows 10.

+### Requirements

 - For x64 systems: **Version 1903** or higher, with **Build 18362** or higher.
 - For ARM64 systems: **Version 2004** or higher, with **Build 19041** or higher.
 - Builds lower than 18362 do not support WSL 2.
 Use the [Windows Update Assistant](https://www.microsoft.com/software-download/windows10) to update your version of Windows.